Curriculum Statement: Mathematics

 Excellence, Truth and Grace’

-Curriculum Intent
+Mathematics Intent

 Our curriculum offers coherently planned and developed units of work to support teachers in ensuring that pupils’ mathematical knowledge and skills within the three fundamental aims of the National Curriculum: fluency, reasoning and problem solving are developed.
 Within these units of work, concepts are broken down into small-steps of learning which are planned and sequenced so that children can develop deeper understanding and master concepts so they can apply knowledge rapidly and accurately.
 Reasoning and problem solving is a key focal point of our learning in mathematics lessons, and arithmetic and recall of key number facts are practised daily to ensure key mathematical concepts are embedded and children can recall this information to see the links between topics in mathematics.

-Curriculum Implementation
+Mathematics Implementation

 In the Early Years and Foundation stages, children develop their mathematical knowledge and skills with at least four adult guided sessions a week.
 Opportunities to practise and develop these skills are planned for within daily continuous provision where areas of the curriculum are also regularly re-visited.
 Mathematical vocabulary is very much embedded within daily routines and is therefore a core part of the learning and development in EYFS.
 In Key Stages 1 and 2, children take part in daily mathematics lessons.
-Four of these target the current unit of work being taught and the fifth lesson targets arithmetic skills alone, with these being linked to units of work where possible.
-EYFS and KS1 also take place in an additional number based session each day to develop a secure and deeper understanding of numbers, their composition and links within and between them.
-This is because we understand the importance and impact that number and place value has on many other strands of the mathematics curriculum.
-A sense of mastery within number, provides children with the key foundations to develop and build upon as mathematicians.
+We are part of the NCETM’s Mastering Number project, so KS1 also take place in an additional number-based session each day to develop a secure and deep understanding of numbers.
+This is because we understand the importance and impact that number and place value have on many other strands of the mathematics curriculum.
+A sense of mastery within number provides children with the key foundations to develop and build upon as mathematicians.

-• Reflective: Units of work and individual lessons are designed with children’s prior learning in mind.
-Lessons regularly begin with some form of retrieval practice either based on prior learning within a current unit, or a familiar task re-visiting prior learning from other units of work.
-We also use the concept of reading RICs to underpin children’s understanding of information when reasoning and problem solving and the importance of asking questions; these are also linked to prior learning.
-When introducing new learning, children are asked to consider what they already know about concepts and the key questions ‘What do you notice?’
-‘What do you know?’ feature regularly in our teaching to further support children making links with prior learning.
+As a school, we have adopted a mastery approach to the teaching of mathematics.
+This means that children move through their learning broadly at the same pace and children who require further support or challenge are targeted according to their needs.
+Units of work and individual lessons are designed with children’s prior learning in mind.
+Lessons begin with a ‘Flashback’ activity based on prior learning followed by an ‘Anchor’ task to secure them back into the current unit of work.
+When introducing new learning, children are asked to consider what they already know about concepts with the key questions ‘What do you notice?’ and ‘What do you know?’ featuring regularly in our teaching to further support children making links with prior learning.
 Misconceptions are addressed in the moment where possible and short, same day intervention in the form of rapid response ensures that all children continue to move through learning at the same pace.

-Curriculum Impact
+Mathematics Impact

 Curriculum - Mathematics.